GA-CyberWorkforceAcademy/GTA-Labs/telnet.md

 View plaintext passwords
 =====

-On the server, start tcpdump to display TCP network traffic with this command:
+Ensure that Wireshark is up and capturing traffic on the adapter that was previously identified.

+On the client start a telnet session, but when prompted for the password type “mydoghasfleas” (you know this password is incorrect).

+Use the ctrl-C sequence to abort login so that you may analyze the packets you have captured.

+In wireshark, right-click on any of the packets in the stream and go "Follow > TCP Stream"

 ```
->   sudo tcpdump -i eth0 -X tcp
+>   sudo tcpdump -i eth0 -X dst 172.20.0.3
 ```
-On the client start a telnet session, but when prompted for the password type “mydoghasfleas” (you know this password is incorrect).

 As you type each letter of the password, notice that the tcpdump of the traffic .
 Keeping in mind that every other packet is an “ack”, do you see the password.
 What do you notice?

 Use SSH to protect communications with the server
 =====